petterreinholdtsen/public-domain-free-imdb/README.md

 [Creative Commons](https://creativecommons.org/) license.

-Various sources are consulted, and here is a year histogram for the unique IMDB title IDs to be identified so far:
+Various sources are consulted, and here is a year histogram for the unique IMDB title IDs identified so far:

 ![Movie release year histogram](histogram-year.png "Histogram of movie release year")